-The Company's major financial instruments include loans and advances to customers, debt instruments at fair value through other comprehensive income, cash and cash equivalents, loans due to the Parent Bank, lease liabilities and accruals and other payables.
+The Company's major financial instruments include loans and advances to customers, debt instruments at fair value through other comprehensive income, cash and cash equivalents, deposits from a bank, loans due to the Parent Bank, lease liabilities and other payables.
 Details of the financial instruments are disclosed in respective notes.
-The risks associated with these financial instruments include market risk (currency risk and interest rate risk), credit risk, liquidity.
+The risks associated with these financial instruments include market risk (currency risk and interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Company manages and monitors these exposures to ensure appropriate measures are implemented in a timely and effective manner.